-Meshing music-making and spiritual engagement with LPC’s commitment to the inclusion of all in our community, the music program offers opportunities for involvement for musicians of all ages and abilities.
+Meshing music-making and spiritual engagement with LPC’s commitment to inclusion, the music program offers opportunities for involvement for musicians of all ages and abilities.
 You need not be an LPC member to participate, and you need not commit to a whole year of rehearsals to join an ensemble.
 There is a place for your musical gifts here!
-For more information on how you can get involved in the musical life of LPC, contact Dr. Ruth Draper. [*ideally there would be a hyperlink to my contact on my name here – or to a pop-up window fillable form that will get sent to me – whichever way will save me from spiders!]

-The Chancel Choir of Lakewood Presbyterian Church sings in the 10:30 a.m.
+The Chancel Choir of Lakewood Presbyterian Church sings in the 10:00 a.m.
 Worship Service each Sunday morning, September through May.
 This ensemble serves as the pillar for fine choral singing in our congregation and leads the congregation in joyful hymn-singing and responses.
-The Weeks Memorial Service is held once each season, offering a major choral work, traditionally with orchestra.
-Rehearsals are held every Thursday from September to May from 7:30 – 8:45 p.m.
-Sunday morning rehearsals begin at 10:00 a.m. prior to worship.
-No audition is necessary to become a member of this ensemble.
+Rehearsals are held Thursdays from September to May from 7:30 – 8:45 p.m. and Sunday mornings at 9:30 a.m. prior to worship.
+Singers are welcome to join for the whole season or for shorter periods.